 - Canon EF 55-250mm Kit Lens

 This was a great start for me!
 I was able to get nice long exposures at telephoto focal lengths, bringing out a lot of detail on the objects I was imaging.
 Most of my shots starting out were at 250mm using 45” subs.

 More recently, I wanted to push my exposure lengths.
 So I added the following items (used) to my collection.

 - SVBONY 130mm f/4 Guide Scope

 These allow me to using autoguiding to push my exposure lengths to 2 minutes easily.

-Lately, I wanted better optics and started to be unsatisfied with my kit zoom lens.
+Next, I wanted better optics and started to be unsatisfied with my kit zoom lens.
 So, I went for a used Canon 200mm f2.8 prime lens.
-I did sacrifice some focal length, but for significantly more aperture.
+I did sacrifice some focal length, but for significantly more aperture, which means I don’t need to rely on autoguiding.
 And I got sharper optics on top of that.